do-community/cloud_haiku/README.md

 # Welcome to Cloud Haiku
+--see below to know what is Cloud Haiku--

 Cloud Haiku is an open-source repository that collects haikus about the cloud and cloud technology and publishes these haikus to its website.